 Ten years ago, two young Berkeley High School reporters started to investigate the death of a young Indian immigrant woman.
 Carbon monoxide had killed Seetha Vemireddy while she slept in her Berkeley apartment, and her sister had been seriously sickened.

 The original incident received some cursory notice in the local press.
-But the two young reporters, Megan Greenwell and Iliana Montauk, were curious: why wasn’t the 17-year old girl enrolled in school?
-It was a question that hadn’t occurred to … Continue reading »
+But the two young reporters, Megan Greenwell and Iliana Montauk, were curious: why wasn’t the 17-year-old girl enrolled in school?
+It was a question that hadn’t occurred to other, … Continue reading »